eddyerburgh/blog/_posts/2016-03-16-use-javascript-to-copy-to-clipboard.md

 ### Select the Text

-When the element is clicked, we select, or highlight the elements text with the <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/select">select() method</a>.
+When the element is clicked, we select, or highlight the elements text with the <a rel="noopener" href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/select">select() method</a>.
 The text content needs to be highlighted in order to be copied in the next step.

 ### Copy the Text

-This is easy with the<a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand"> execCommand() function</a>.
+This is easy with the<a rel="noopener" href="https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand"> execCommand() function</a>.
 We simply pass 'copy' as a parameter and the browser will copy any highlighted text.

 ### Record the Success/ Failure of the Copy

 We want to know if it was successful or not!
 IE9- and Safari don't support execCommand.
-It's also nice to fire a function on successful copy to indicate to the user that the copy was successful, as seen on <a href="https://flatuicolors.com/">flatuicolors.com</a>.
+It's also nice to fire a function on successful copy to indicate to the user that the copy was successful, as seen on <a rel="noopener" href="https://flatuicolors.com/">flatuicolors.com</a>.

-## <a name="copy-from-non-textfield"></a>Copy From a Non text-field Element
+## <a rel="noopener" name="copy-from-non-textfield"></a>Copy From a Non text-field Element

 The select() method only works on textfields, so we have to go about it a bit differently if we want to copy text container in a paragraph, for example.